-Raghu Ram's Wife Natalie Di Luccio Enjoys Her Baby Shower With Friends (PICS)
+Raghu Ram's Wife Natalie Di Luccio Enjoys Baby Shower With Friends (PICS)

 Raghu Ram's Wife Natalie’s Baby Shower

-Natalie Di Luccio shared a few pictures snapped with husband Raghu Ram and friends.
+Natalie Di Luccio shared a few pictures snapped with husband Raghu Ram and their friends.
 She captioned the pictures, "Gosh, I have the most incredible friends in the world.
 Thank you so much for throwing me the most amazing baby shower!
 So many laughs, so much love.
 I love you guysss♥️♥️🤰👣👶🍼#babyshower #mamatobe #gratitude."

 Raghu Ram Shares Pictures